-Perhaps the most widely known and beloved combo of New Zealand’s ’80s indie-pop boom, Dunedin’s Chills — led by singer/writer/guitarist Martin Phillipps — made clean, understated, catchy music whose consistent taste and subtlety conspired to keep the band from having real commercial success in this country.
+Perhaps the most widely known and beloved combo of New Zealand’s ’80s indie-pop boom, Dunedin’s Chills — led by singer-writer-guitarist Martin Phillipps — made clean, understated, catchy music whose consistent taste and subtlety conspired to keep the band from having real commercial success in America.
 At its best, the Chills’ work boasted an undercurrent of dark uneasiness that clearly marked it as a vehicle for personal expression rather than mere genre exercise.
 Guitars may twinkle like harps and jangle over angelically whispery vocals, but the love songs are never gooey.
-Gooey bands do not write lines like “Oh god this white ward stinks, sterilized stench of sticky death, sniveling relatives at the feet of another moist corpse, but that corpse is Jayne and Jayne can’t die” (from Brave Words‘ “16 Heart-throbs”).
-Soppy sentimentalists aren’t honest enough to admit “I’d like to say how I love you but it’s all been said in other songs” as Phillipps does on the same album’s “Night of Chill Blue.”
+Gooey bands do not write lines like “Oh god, this white ward stinks, sterilized stench of sticky death, sniveling relatives at the feet of another moist corpse, but that corpse is Jayne and Jayne can’t die” (from Brave Words’ “16 Heart-throbs”).
+Soppy sentimentalists aren’t honest enough to admit “I’d like to say how I love you / But it’s all been said in other songs,” as Phillipps does on the same album’s “Night of Chill Blue.”

 The Chills write mostly love songs.
 They love women, rain, the Otago Peninsula at the southern tip of New Zealand’s southern island and their leather jackets.
 They love maritime and oceanographic imagery.
 They even love to be hurt because out of hurt comes growth.
 They love cool, clean production with sparkling high notes, keeping just enough homestyle dustiness to avoid slickness.

 Kaleidoscope World, which collects most of the band’s early singles and compilation tracks, is the cornerstone of New Zealand pop.
-Phillips, as well as the members of the Clean, had been among the first local musicians to explore the DIY ethic of punk, and “Kaleidoscope World” had appeared in 1982 on the Dunedin Double 12-inch EP with Chris Knox of the Clean.
-With its ebullient and utopian vision of girls, electric guitars and happy solitude, the song typifies the Chills at their most optimistic.
+Phillipps had been among the first batch of local musicians to explore the DIY ethic of punk, and “Kaleidoscope World” had appeared in 1982 on the Dunedin Double 12-inch EP with Chris Knox of the Clean.
+With its ebullient and utopian vision of girls, electric guitars and happy solitude, the song finds the Chills at their most optimistic.
 “We go for a swim in the deep of space / A thousand colours reflect off your face / The stars surround us as we sail on through our kaleidoscope world.”
-Astronomical and meteorological motifs of space, rain and weather would continue to appear through Phillips’ work.
-The Homestead CD of Kaleidoscope World adds The Lost EP and four more tracks.
-If nothing else, the record — in any format — is worth owning for the band’s masterpiece, 1982’s “Pink Frost,” one of the most haunting songs about death ever recorded by a pop group.
+Astronomical and meteorological motifs of space, rain and weather would continue to appear through Phillipps’ work.
+(The Homestead CD of Kaleidoscope World adds The Lost EP and four more tracks.)
+If nothing else, the record — in any format — is worth owning for 1982’s “Pink Frost,” one of the most haunting songs about death ever recorded by a pop group.
 The bracingly electric “I Love My Leather Jacket” is another tribute, to early bandmember Martyn Bull, who died of leukemia at the age of 22 in 1983.
 It was a sizable hit in New Zealand and crossed over to England via the support of John Peel and the NME.

-The Chills were formed as a singles band, and initially seemed lost in the long-player format.
-Brave Words, the band’s first proper album, is disappointingly flawed, but still contains such gems as “House With 100 Rooms” and “Wet Blanket.”
-The stop-start jangle of “Rain” is impressively grand, with an almost martial discipline interrupted by Phillips’ falsetto chorus and declamatory verses.
+The Chills were formed as a singles band, and initially seemed lost in the LP format.
+Brave Words, the band’s first proper album, is flawed, but still contains such gems as “House With 100 Rooms” and “Wet Blanket.”
+The stop-start jangle of “Rain” is impressively grand, its almost martial discipline interrupted by Phillipps’ falsetto chorus and declamatory verses.
 Caroline Easther, who joined the band on percussion for this album only, adds backing vocals.
 Mayo Thompson of Red Krayola and Pere Ubu produced.

 By the time the group — at this point a quartet with bassist Justin Harwood (later of New York’s Luna), keyboardist Andrew Todd and drummer James Stephenson — clinched a deal with Slash to release Submarine Bells in the States, the Chills had evolved a mature, restrained and affectingly personal approach that belied its original reputation as a singles band.
 Sympathetically produced by Gary Smith, Submarine Bells graduates the Chills from being just a first-rate singles band.
 Andrew Todd’s ghostly keyboards abound on such graceful yet eerie gems like “Effloresce and Deliquesce”; a tinge of knowing, slow heartbreak slings its way through “Part Past Part Fiction” and “Don’t Be — Memory.”
 Others, like the should-have-been-a-smash “Heavenly Pop Hit” (quite) and the splendorous title track, show a decided late-’60s Brian Wilson influence.
 And for all of the Chills’ charm, pristine textures and cool atmosphere, Phillipps’ roots in late-’70s punk still show in such uncharacteristic blasters as “The Oncoming Day” and “Familiarity Breeds Contempt.”